microsoft/coe-starter-kit/coe-cli/readme.md

 Organization | Review [Add Organization Users](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/add-organization-users?view=azure-devops) to create Azure DevOps organization and add users
 Project | An Azure DevOps project to integtrate with.
-This guide uses the name **alm-sandbox** as the project name Extensions | Review the [extensions configuration](./config/AzureDevOpsExtensionsDetails.json) that will be installed
+This guide uses the name **alm-sandbox** as the project name Extensions | Review the [extensions configuration](./config/AzureDevOpsExtensionsDetails.json) that will be installed Project | Ensure the git repository has been initialized with an initial commit

 Notes:
 1. If installing using demo tenant you can request a trial Azure DevOps environment